mautic/mautic-documentation/pages/09.Companies/docs.en.md

 In Configurations > Company Settings you can choose operator for the merge companies by the unique identifiers.

-These settings are use in algorithm to find and merge duplicates companies during the import, [integrations framework][integration-framework] and other parts of Mautic
+These settings use algorithm to find and merge duplicates companies during the import, [integrations framework][integration-framework] and other parts of Mautic

 ## Company actions